-- Play theater games, learn some acting tips, and perform with others
+Play theater games, learn some acting tips, and perform in an original musical

-- Combine with all the schools for one grand final performance
+Combine with all the schools for a grand final performance

 The Bigger Picture / In-Depth